INF800/Open3D-GSoD-2022-qualification-assignment/README.md

 1. Cone the repo `git clone https://github.com/INF800/Open3D-GSoD-2022-qualification-assignment`

-2. Make sure you are using ubuntu and have gcc, clang, cmake, ccache and python matching the versions in step 1.
+2. Make sure you are using ubuntu and have gcc, clang, cmake, ccache and python matching the versions in Task 1.

 3. Install Open3d dependencies (press `Y` multiple times when prompted for.)
     ```shell